It’s no secret around here that we love easy slime recipes for kids!

 Directions

-Add the water and the baking soda and mix well.
+Next, add 1/2 cup of water and the baking soda and mix well.

-If after kneading the slime it’s still too sticky, add another tablespoon of contact solution and mix.
+Finally, if after kneading the slime it’s still too sticky, add another tablespoon of contact solution and mix.

 Ways To Use Ocean Slime

 Another way we like to play with this slime is to turn it into an I Spy type game.
 For this you’ll need smaller animals (or other objects) that you can mix into the slime.
-One way you can play is by putting the slime on a flat surface and letting your child pull out each item as they see them.
+One way you can play is by putting the slime on a flat surface and letting your child pull out each item as they see it.

 Alternatively, you can add the slime and objects into a sandwich bag and make them squeeze it around to find all of the items.